How to perform Log Collection with the Zerto Virtual Replication Diagnostics Utility

-Timeframe – The amount of time fro which you want to collect logs.
+Timeframe – The amount of time from which you want to collect logs.
 The more time, the bigger the collection package.

-Case Number – The case number assigned by Zerto support, if one already exists.
-Optional.
+Case Number – The case number assigned by Zerto support.

 Description – An optional free text description of the reason for collecting the logs.

 After clicking "Next," the alerts dialog will be displayed, and if any alerts have been issued, they are displayed in the Select Alerts dialog.
 If any particular alerts require analysis, select the relevant alerts and click "Next."
 If there are no alerts, this screen is skipped.
 (Please note that as you select an alert, the VPGs, ZVMs and VRAs that are related to this alert will be automatically selected in the subsequent dialog screens).

 If any particular VPGs require analysis, select the relevant VPGs in the Select VPG screen.
 (Please note that as you select a VPG, the ZVMs and VRAs that are related to this VPG will be automatically selected in the subsequent dialog screens).